projectcontour/contour/design/ratelimit-design.md

 The reference implementation from Lyft relies on an instance of Redis to be available.
 A simple example will be provided but it will be an integration item to determine how available the Redis cluster needs to be based upon business requirements.
 Envoy v1.8.0 or higher will be required since it has functionality enabled for dynamic rate limiting configuration (envoyproxy/envoy#4669 & envoyproxy/envoy#5242).
-The `IngressRoute` spec will be modified to allow for enabling rate limiting per Route.
+The `HTTPProxy` spec will be modified to allow for enabling rate limiting per Route.
 In addition, a set of annotations will be added to allow for enabling rate limiting when using `Ingress` resource.

 Initially support a subset of the rate limiting features available by looking to implement rate limiting via a `key` which will be automatically determined by Contour for that route.
 Contour will support rate limiting via the `remote_address` presented to Envoy generically as well as allowing users to specify an IP address which will allow for blocking specific IPs (by defining a `requests_per_unit` of zero).

-In the event a user defines `rateLimits` via IngressRoute, but are not enabled, the status field of that object will be updated to reflect the error.
+In the event a user defines `rateLimits` via HTTPProxy, but are not enabled, the status field of that object will be updated to reflect the error.
 If an Ingress object has the appropriate annotation, a log message will be written which will explain the error encountered.

 ## Detailed Design